virtualstaticvoid/ldhdns/README.md

 ## Solution

-`ldhdns` provides a simple solution, where containers are able to declaratively provide a DNS name which is dynamically resolveable on the development machine to the container and the _actual service ports_ can be used just like in production.
+`ldhdns` provides a simple solution, where containers are able to declaratively provide a DNS name which is dynamically resolveable on the development machine to the container and the _actual service ports_ can be used, just like in production.

 The only requirement is that your containers have a unique IPv4 and/or IPv6 address.
 I.e. They can't run on the host Docker network.